jimjibone/naggie.github.com/ideas.md

-HTML5 all tags for sematics (article to section?) attribute libs mobile site xml sitemap pack all JS litter profile with logos from products, uni, companies, used and created
+HTML5 all tags for sematics (article to section?) attribute libs mobile site markdown parser and code highlight to be loaded dynamically xml sitemap pack all JS litter profile with logos from products, uni, companies, used and created